-Business operations will often be heavily disrupted in the aftermath of a data breach.
-Organisations will need to contain the breach and conduct a thorough investigation into how it occurred and what systems were accessed.
+Business operations will often be heavily disrupted in the aftermath of a hack.
+Organisations will need to contain the data breach and conduct a thorough investigation into how it occurred and what systems were accessed.

 Operations may need to be completely shut down until investigators get all the answers they need.
-This process can take days, even weeks, depending on the severity of the breach.
+This process can take days, even weeks to identify vulnerabilities, depending on the severity of the breach.
 This can have a huge knock-on effect on revenue and an organisation’s ability to recover.

 According to Gartner, the average cost of network downtime is around $5,600 per minute.
 This equates to around $300,000 per hour.
 This will obviously differ depending on the size of organisation and the industry affected, but clearly, it can have a devastating impact and significantly affect business productivity.

 4. Legal Action

 Under data protection regulations, organisations are legally bound to demonstrate that they have taken all the necessary steps to protect personal data.
 If this data security is compromised, whether it’s intentional or not, individuals can seek legal action to claim compensation.